airqui/ECALe-lcio/examples/CED_display/README.md

 ## Instruction to run the CED event display.

+It assumes that you have run the Clustering example.

 # DISCLAIMER

 For some reason, the libglut3 libraries are not installed in glui01, but you cand download them from (last version) https://freeglut.sourceforge.net/docs/install.php and copy it to your local folder in glui01.ific.uv.es